 Products with the best sales prospects in Hong Kong are:

 Several international cosmetics brands choose Hong Kong as their first overseas market or for launching new products in Asia citing its open regulatory environment as the attraction.
 Hong Kong accepts U.S. product labeling and there is no local mandatory labeling or registration requirements on cosmetics.

-Demand from tourists accounts for about 35 percent of Hong Kong’s total retail sales of cosmetics, skincare and toiletry products.
+For some local retailers, demand from Chinese tourists account for about 60-70 percent of their Hong Kong’s total retail sales of cosmetics, skincare and toiletry products.
 According to the Hong Kong Tourism Board, about 80 percent of the mainland tourists who visited Hong Kong shop and cosmetic and skincare products were among their top three shopping purchases.
 U.S. cosmetic products enjoy an excellent reputation among the Chinese consumers.

 Many of the mega and luxury casino resorts in Macau that have opened in the past few years feature facilities such as spas and skincare treatment centers for the casino and MICE visitors.
-Macau received 30.7 million visitors in 2015 of which 66 percent or about 20 million were from China.
+Macau received 35.8 million visitors in 2018 of which 70 percent or 25 million were from China.
 Chinese visitors to Macau purchase skincare products and cosmetics in the major casino resorts’ shopping malls.